 Refunds will only be issued if requested prior January 2, 2015.

-Richmont Graduate University is an NBCC-Approved Continuing Education Provider (ACEP) and may offer NBCC-approved clock hours for events that meet NBCC requirements.
-Richmont Graduate University is approved by the American Psychological Association to sponsor continuing education for psychologists.
+Richmont Graduate University has been approved by NBCC as an Approved Continuing Education Provider, ACEP No. 4534.
+Programs that do not qualify for NBCC credit are clearly identified.
+Richmont Graduate University is solely responsible for all aspects of the programs.
+Richmont Graduate University is approved by the American Psychologist Association to sponsor continuing education for psychologists.
 Richmont Graduate University maintains responsibility for this program and its content.